vaadin/addressbook-portlet/README.md

 `mvn package -Pproduction`

-Copy both `portlet-address-book.war` and `vaadin-portlet-static.war` from `/target` folder into the `webapps` folder on a Tomcat web server with Pluto.
-Restart the web server.
-To add the portlet to a page, use Pluto's "Pluto Admin" interface as detailed in "Running the portlet".
+Deploy both `portlet-address-book.war` and `vaadin-portlet-static.war` from `/target` folder to your web server / portal.

 ## Notes about the project